 Sometimes you will experience rain but rarely in the past 45 years has it rained so much that we couldn’t ride at least part of the day.
 Until it stops raining, however, your leaders will be very inventive in finding things for you to do.
 Rain will not ruin your Discovery Bicycle Tours vacation.

 SINGLE TRAVELER?
 WE ARE THE MOST AFFORDABLE TOUR COMPANY FOR SINGLE TRAVELERS, AND OUR POLICIES AND RATES ARE THE VERY BEST.

 A limited number of private rooms are available on most tours for those single travelers who want to guarantee a private room at an additional single supplement rate.
 This cost is indicated on each tour page.
-Please note we never charge you more for your private room than we are charged by the inns on your tour.

 CAN I BRING MY OWN BIKE?
 WHAT BIKES DO YOU PROVIDE?

 You are welcome to bring your own bike.
 It should be geared for hills, and please have it thoroughly checked in advance by a competent bike mechanic.
 Alternatively, we are happy to provide you with a hybrid or road bike to use at no charge.
 On most tours a limited number of e-bikes are also availalbe.
 Our bikes come equipped with a front handlebar bag or rear carrier, water bottle, mirror and flat pedals.
 Pedal cages and soft gel seat covers are available on request.
 We are also happy to put your own clipless pedals (pedals that attach to your biking shoes) and seat on your bike if you wish.
 The brand of bikes varies by location.